Jersey: Vigil for victims of two tragedies

 The church has been open for people to light candles for the victims since Saturday evening.
 It will close at 15:00 on Wednesday for vigil preparations.

-Police have named the nine people feared dead after the Haut du Mont explosion on Monday.
+Police have named the nine people confirmed and feared dead after the Haut du Mont explosion on Monday.

 They are Peter Bowler, 72, Raymond Brown, 71, Romeu de Almeida, 67, Louise de Almeida, 64, Derek Ellis, 61, Sylvia Ellis, 73, Ken Ralph, 72, Jane Ralph, 71, and Billy Marsden, 63.